Quiet, compact, and grind coffee evenly—that's why we love these manual coffee grinders.

-The Hario Ceramic Coffee Mill has a capacity of 100 grams and is larger than most similarly sized hand grinders, but you can replace the grounds container with any size container of your choice if you wish.
+The Hario manual coffee grinder has a capacity of 100 grams and is larger than most similarly sized hand grinders, but you can replace the grounds container with any size container of your choice if you wish.

 2. 1Zpresso Q2 - Premium Pick